Nakasongola District

-Nakasongola District is a district in the Central Region of Uganda.
+Nakasongola District is the northernmost district of the Central Region of Uganda.
 The town of Nakasongola is the site of the district's administrative headquarters.

 Location

 Nakasongola District is bordered by Apac District to the north-west, Amolatar District to the north-east, Kayunga District to the east, Luweero District to the south, Nakaseke District to the south-west, and Masindi District to the north-west.
 Nakasongola, the main municipal, administrative, and commercial center of the district, is approximately 140 km, by road, north of Kampala, the capital and largest city of Uganda.

 Overview

 Nakasongola District was created in 1997.
-Before that, it was part of Luweero District.
-The commission of inquiry into the local government system in 1987 recognized that Nakasongola was too far away from the administrative center of Luweero to be administered directly from there.
+It was previously part of Luweero District.
+The commission of inquiry into the local government system in 1987 recognized that Nakasongola was too far from the administrative center of Luweero to be administered directly from there.
 Nakasongola suffered from relative neglect due to the distance from the then district headquarters.
 This became the basis for the creation of Nakasongola District in 1997.
 The district covers 4909 km2, of which 4.6% is permanent wetland.
 The district is composed of three counties, namely: